brownplt/smol-translator/README.md

 # SMoL Translator

-This package defines the SMoL language and provides functions that translate SMoL to other languages (currently JavaScript and Python).
+This package defines the SMoL language and provides functions that translate SMoL programs and outputs to other languages (currently JavaScript and Python).

 See [the SMoL vs JavaScript
 section](#smol-vs-javascript) for limitations and known